minister19/RL_pytorch_shared/README.md

 - It seems for A2C, positive reward is better.
 And larger lr at beginning and smaller lr afterwards is best.
 - For A2C, larger entropy leads to exploration/oscillation.

+### 2022-02-19 Shawn: works on all models.

+- store all tensors, including a0 one hot for discrete models, for faster training.